Effective Date: January 25, 2019

 Viome, Inc. is a company that collects and analyzes physiological, physical, and molecular data for the purpose of understanding and optimizing the wellness of individuals.
 The samples collected include stool, blood, saliva, cheek swab, skin swab, and/or urine, using sample collection kits provided by Viome.
 Customers will collect the clinical samples and ship them to Viome for analysis.
 Along with data obtained from clinical samples, customer-provided information will be collected and stored by Viome.
 Based on our analysis of all customer data, Viome will make personalized diet and lifestyle recommendations to the individual via, without limitation, the Viome website located at www.viome.com and Viome’s mobile applications.

 Viome takes privacy very seriously.
 We are committed to protecting the privacy and security of “Personal Information” which could be used to identify the customer, either alone or in combination with other information.
-By accessing or using the Service (as defined below) and consenting to participate in the Viome clinical research study (if applicable), the customer allows us to collect, store, and use their Personal Information to enable us to improve the personalization of diet and lifestyle advice.
+By accessing or using the Service (as defined below), the customer allows us to collect, store, and use their Personal Information to enable us to improve the personalization of diet and lifestyle advice.
 Viome recognizes and understands the importance of privacy and respects our customers’ desire to store and access Personal Information in a private and secure manner.